danieldbird/danieldbird/README.md

 <p style="color:gray;">After working for a number of companies both locally and overseas, I wanted more time with my family, so I started and have run a successful service business for the past 10 years in Auckland with my wife.</p>

-<p style="color:gray;">I would continue to take every opportunity to keep up with the state of development and code during this time.
+<p style="color:gray;">I have continued to take every opportunity to keep up with the state of development and code during this time.
 The fulfilment I get from problem solving with code and seeing tangible results is something I have not found anywhere else.
 It became clear that software development and building things was where I wanted to be and where I felt I contributed the most.</p>

 <p style="color:gray;">My core skills and passion is specifically <strong style="color:pink;"><ins>Javascript</ins></strong> with a focus on <strong style="color:pink;"><ins>React</ins></strong>, and now <strong style="color:pink;"><ins>Next.js.</ins></strong></p>